ADHO-MUKHA-SVANASANA

 Downward Dog stretches the calf and hamstring muscles in the backs of the legs and improves strength in the shoulders.

-Downward Dog has been known as “deservedly one of yoga’s most widely recognised yoga poses” and the “quintessential yoga pose”.
+Downward Dog has been known as “deservedly one of yoga’s most widely recognized yoga poses” and the “quintessential yoga pose”.
 As such it is often the pose of choice when yoga is depicted in film, literature, and advertising.
 The posture has frequently seen in Western culture, involving in the titles of novels, a painting, and a television series, and it is mentioned in the commercial name, “YOG?”, of a fold able computer.

 What are the Health Benefits of Adho Mukha Svanasana?